CBB752Spring2017/final-project-2-1-team1-team-2-1-1/index.md

 An example DNA sequence (a subset of a genome) and sgRNA sequences (seen below) were entered into the program.

 The example DNA sequence is given by:
-`TGCCTACTATCCTTAAACGCATATCTCGCCCAGTAGCTTCCCAATATGTGAGCATCAATTGTTGTCCGGGCCGAGATAGTCATGTGCTCACGGAACTTACTGTATGAGTAGTGATTTGAAAGAGTTGTCAGTTTGCTGGTTCAGGTAAAG`
+`ACCGTACAAGCGTTCCGCATTAATTGTCAGCCGGCGCCACGCAATGGAACATCCTTAACTCCGGCAGGCAATTAATGGGAACGTATGTATAACTTTGCGTTATACATACGTTCCCTTTAATTGCCTGCCGGAGTTAAGGACGTTCCATTGCGTGGCGCCGGGTGCAAA`

 And the three sgRNA are as follows:
-`CTTATATATGCTTCGCCCGC`;
-`CCGAGATAGTCATGTGCTCA`; and
+`CGTTCCCTTTAATTGCCTGC`; and
-`ACTGATCAGTGTGCTGGTTC`

-The sgRNA `CCGAGATAGTCATGTGCTCA` yielded on on-target site output while the sgRNA `ACTGATCAGTGTGCTGGTTC` yielded an off-target site output with five mismatches.
+`ACGTTCCATTGCGTGGCGCC`

+Both sgRNAs yielded an on-target site and two off-target sites (one on forward strand, one on reverse strand) in the output.
 The resulting output file can be found in Katya's gRNAtargets.txt file in the Crispr_2.1 folder.

 ### Pipeline: